scelikcapa/user-controlled-wallets/src/tutorial/TASK_EXPLANATION.md

 - This is the part where we create a wallet for the specified blockchain.
 After this step, user still need to finish the wallet creation by providing the pin and the recovery question.

-### Your Task
+### Your Homework

 Once you run the project with the command `npm run dev`, you will see there are couple of links for the corresponding challange.
 Once you click on a challange, you will see a brief explanation on the left hand side and a code on the right.
 Below these, there will be a button and a section where you will retrieve your data from the Circle api.

 Solving these challanges will be pretty straight forward, you will copy the code and paste it in the corresponding file.
 After that, you will be able to click the button and get your response.

-In this project, under the src>app>api you will see couple of folders.
+In this homework, under the src>app>api you will see couple of folders.
 They are named:

 - get_app_id
 - create_a_new_user